 This workbook has been prepared to assist employers and employees in understanding some of their obligations and rights under the Employment Standards Act (ESA) and its regulations.
 It does not take the place of the ESA and its regulations and it should not be considered to offer any legal advice on your particular situation.

-Posting the poster shows your employees that you are aware of your obligations.
-It also lets them know what their rights are.
-By posting the poster you are saying to your employees that you are aware of the law.
+Posting and distributing the poster shows employees that employers are aware of the law and their legal obligations.
+It also lets employees know what their rights are.

 Questions?
 Call the Employment Standards Call Centre at 1-800-531-5551